2023 Solar Incentives Guide for Hartford City, IN - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to mitigate the cost of installing solar panels on your home.
-This category of financial incentives is in place to encourage more people to convert their home partially or fully to renewable energy.
-Various types of incentives, including discounts, cash back or credit towards your monthly utility bill, may be available to you.
-Some incentives may be provided via the Indiana government, by your utility company or by county or municipality, while others are federal.
-Some broad categories of solar incentives include:
+Solar incentives are intended to encourage people to make the switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+Different types of incentives, such as cash back, discounts or monthly utility bill credits, might be available to you.
+Some incentives may be offered by the Indiana government, by your utility company or by county or municipality, while other incentives are federal.
+Types of solar incentives might include:

-- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you have a net metering agreement in place with your Hartford City utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this credit is dollar-for-dollar, while in other areas you may be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar panels are up and running.
+If you have a net metering agreement with your Hartford City utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some areas, this credit is dollar-for-dollar, while in other places you may be refunded a percentage of the value.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC offers a tax credit for a specific percentage of the cost of your solar system.

-The ITC covers solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
-You can claim this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
-The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+The ITC can be applied to solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
+You can receive this credit for solar panels installed on a primary or secondary residence that you own in the United States.
+The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
 There is no maximum amount you can claim.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
 For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
 The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.
+The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.